The Wombats launch mobile game inspired by ‘This Car Drives All By Itself'

 “Users are able to play with either Murph, Tørd or Dan, as well as a choice of racetracks around the globe.
 Each track represents a different city from the band’s current tour – the goal is to avoid obstacles, collect boosts and make it to the show without crashing!”.
 It can be downloaded here.

 CEO & co-founder of developers Be-Hookd Digital, Jam Allinson said” “As we see gaming become bigger than the music and movie industries combined, accounting for over half of the entertainment market, the two worlds of music and video games are becoming irreversibly entwined.
-Be-Games are pioneering Music Video Games to offer fans and artists the best of both worlds.
+Be-Games are pioneering music video games to offer fans and artists the best of both worlds.
 A playable music video on the App Stores opens up an ever growing mobile gaming space which boasted over 2.6 billion players last year”

 The Wombats manager Simon Bobbett added “It was a pleasure working with Be-Hookd on the band’s first venture into ‘gaming’, one of many new initiatives the band have explored in this current climate, having recently launched a successful NFT / Metaverse experience via Sandbox.
 We are really excited about how it turned out, the team over Be-Hookd have really delivered on a great initial idea, and we can’t wait for our fans to play the game on launch this week”